 The bell in the morning rings at 7:55.
-Any child arriving to class after the 8:10 AM bell is considered tardy.
-When a student arrives at school after 8:10 am, he/she MUST report directly to the office for a pass.
-Breakfast will not be served after 8:00 am.
+Any child arriving to class after the 8:05 AM bell is considered tardy.
+When a student arrives at school after 8:05 am, he/she MUST report directly to the office for a pass.
 Late arrivals will not be excused without a valid reason provided by the parent/guardians.

 STEPS FOLLOWED WHEN THERE ARE ATTENDANCE CONCERNS

-Step 2 After 5, but before 10 absences (excused and unexcused), the parent/guardian will be contacted by a member of the Attendance team (Assistant Principal, School Psychologist, Family Liasion) to begin discussing and planning for improved attendance.
+Step 2 After 5, but before 10 absences (excused and unexcused), the parent/guardian will be contacted by a member of the Attendance team (School Psychologist and/or Family Liaison) to begin discussing and planning for improved attendance.

 Step 3 When the student accumulates 10 or more absences (excused and unexcused), a meeting will be scheduled with parent and the Attendance team for more in-depth attempts at improving student’s attendance.
 The Head of School has the ultimate authority to accept or decline parent-provided excuses.
-An attendance contract will be developed with the parent.
-After the 10th absence for illness, even if non-consecutive, or if a student has a high number of tardies, verification from a doctor for all subsequent illness-related absences/tardies may be required.
+Please expect to receive a truancy notice and our expectation of your parent commitment to bring your child to school daily.

 SAFE SCHOOL GUIDELINES & PROCEDURES